Online Learning Frequently Asked Questions

 Courses at Rend Lake College are offered in the following structures or formats:

 - Face-to-Face – In this type of course, you will attend classes on campus or at an extension center in a physical setting with an instructor present.
-Blackboard may be used for assignment submission, course document dissemination, etc.
+Canvas may be used for assignment submission, course document dissemination, etc.

-- Hybrid – The hybrid course will require you to complete a portion of the coursework online using Blackboard and the remainder of the coursework will be completed in a face-to-face learning setting.
+- Hybrid – The hybrid course will require you to complete a portion of the coursework online using Canvas and the remainder of the coursework will be completed in a face-to-face learning setting.
 Campus visits will be necessary in this type of class.
 Course numbers for a hybrid course will include a section number beginning with "Y", for example, CSCI 1101-Y1.
 The "Y" indicates a hybrid course.

-- Online – The online course is designed for you to complete your course online using Blackboard.
+- Online – The online course is designed for you to complete your course online using Canvas.
 You are expected to have a computer available and access to the Internet.
 Course numbers for an online course will include a section number beginning with "N", for example, CSCI 1101-N1.
 The "N" indicates an online course.

 Please note that some online courses require you to visit a test-proctoring site to complete the test requirements for the course.
 You will be informed of and instructed on test proctoring procedures by the course instructor.